networkop/networkop.github.io/content/post/2018-03-03-docker-multinet.md

 cp /tmp/docker-repo/bundles/latest/binary-daemon/dockerd $DOCKERD
 systemctl start docker.service
 ```
+Make sure that SELinux security context on both $DOCKERD and $DOCKERD-old are the same

 If we re-run our tests now, the interfaces are returned in the same exact order they were added: